joaopalmeiro/awesome-svelte/README.md

-# awesome-svelte
+# Awesome Svelte

-Resources leveraging and to leverage the Svelte ecosystem.
+> :computer: Resources leveraging and to leverage the [Svelte](https://svelte.dev/) ecosystem.